DerekChiangTW/CS690V-Visual-Analytics/HW6/README.md

 Run the following command to generate the graph(may take a while)

     bokeh serve --show cluster.py

-The basic strategy to detect event in tweets is to understanding what's happening in a period of time from tweets.
+The basic strategy to detect events in tweets is to understand what's happening in a period of time from tweets.
 Hence, we develop an interactive visualization that consists of selecting time window and clustering algorithms to visualize these tweets.
 Other visualization techniques like hover tool, slider to select number of clusters are also employed here.

-Note that update of the graph after selecting time windown may take a while due to the large number of data we use.
+Note that update of the graph after selecting time window may take a while due to the large number of data we use.

 ### Text Preprocessing of twitter